newsand/Porquin/readme.md

 4. Add as many files as you want

 ## Perspective
-* By this time, there is no way to delete a file in the project.
-To do so, you must access the porquin_file using SQL.
-The default path is in the "config.conf" file.
 * Soon, I'll make available some MSI/DEB so anyone can use it without the boring part of compiling projects